ucdavis/erplab/README.md

 - The ability to create BESTsets in the EEG tab
 - The ability to plot multiple MVPC sets at the same time

-Several bugs have been fixed, and quality of life features included.
+Several bugs have been fixed and quality of life features are now included.

 ### ERPLAB v11.04 Release Notes